jabadiagm/MSXgoauldSD_tn20k/README.md

 ## Known issues
 * Reset from config menu is not compatible with some hardware.
 Use physical reset button when possible
-* Multimente: shows garbage characters.
-Move internal mapper to slots 1, 2 or 3
-* Tape games fail: move internal mapper to slots 1, 2 or 3
+* Tape games fail: use poke -1,0
 * Carnivore C2+ is not compatible with Slow Device mode